ash-project/ash/documentation/topics/notifiers.md

 ## Transactions

-API calls involving resources who's datalayer supports transactions (like Postgres), notifications are saved up and sent after the transaction is closed.
-For example, the api call below ultimately results in many many database calls.
+Domain calls involving resources who's datalayer supports transactions (like Postgres), notifications are saved up and sent after the transaction is closed.
+For example, the domain call below ultimately results in many many database calls.

 ```elixir
 Post